POSTS TAGGED: Sony Xperia Z Ultra

 We have several flavors of AOSP-based Android builds here on XDA-Developers, and each one of them brings something new to the table.
 It could be the originality of CyanogenMod that floats your boat, or maybe some of the advanced control features in Paranoid Android.
 Whatever your motivation to sail through the sea of custom ROMs on XDA, there is one thing that we are certain of, and that is that your ORD always wants more.
 But wanting more can sometimes make you feel a little like little Oliver Twist asking for more gruel at the orphanage–particularly if your device is not exactly the center of the developers’ universe.
 This is the case for Sony’s phablet, the Sony

-Posted June 27, 2014 By: egzthunder1
+Posted June 27, 2014 at 04:00 pm by egzthunder1

 With the unveiling and release of Android L Developer Preview, Android 4.4.4 doesn’t seem like such a big deal anymore.
 While many people are quick to speculate about their carrier/OEM’s course of action with this latest variant of KitKat, many OEMs will undoubtedly skip this version altogether and go straight for L once it’s released in late Fall or early Winter.

-Posted June 3, 2014 By: Will Verduzco
+Posted June 3, 2014 at 08:00 pm by Will Verduzco

 Today will undoubtedly be remembered the day of Android 4.4.3–at least among us die hard Android fans.
 Immediately following yesterday’s official release, we’ve seen quite a bit of Android 4.4.3-related activity.
 Early this morning, we saw the Android 4.4.3 OTA make its way over to the WiFi-only variant of the Google Nexus 7 (2013).
 Just a few hours later, we talked about all of the changes made in 4.4.3.
 Not too long after, Motorola began updating its “Moto” devices to 4.4.3.
 And finally, Google began rolling out the 4.4.3 incremental OTA to the flagship Nexus 5.

-Posted April 19, 2014 By: Will Verduzco
+Posted April 19, 2014 at 12:30 pm by Will Verduzco

 You may recall that a few days ago, Sprint jumped the gun a little bit in stating that Android 4.4.3 would be rolling out for the Google Nexus 5 in waves, starting on April 14th.
 Well, the 14th has come and gone, and the Nexus 5 is still without 4.4.3.
 And in fact, Sprint even removed mention of KTU84F from their support page recently.

-Posted March 20, 2014 By: Will Verduzco
+Posted March 20, 2014 at 03:00 pm by Will Verduzco

 Yesterday morning, we talked about how Sony had finally begun updating its current generation flagships to Android 4.4.2.
 But while an official KitKat release is great news, not everyone was lucky enough to receive the update.